cmusatyalab/openface/README.md

 This demo uses [scikit-learn](http://scikit-learn.org) to perform a grid search over SVM parameters.
+For 1000's of images, training the SVMs takes seconds.
 Our trained model obtains 87% accuracy on this set of data.
 [models/get-models.sh](models/get-models.sh)
 will automatically download this classifier and place